RandomMaerks/Overused-Grotesk/README.md

 - Donny Trương's [Vietnamese Typography](https://vietnamesetypography.com) book
 - Monotype's [Glossary of Typographic Terms and Definitions](https://www.monotype.com/resources/z-typographic-terms)
 - [Cyrillic Local Forms](https://localfonts.eu/typography-basics/fonts-the-importance-of-localisation/local-features/cyrillic-local-forms/)
-- Google's [Google Fonts Documentation](https://googlefonts.github.io/gf-guide/) (if this typeface's going to GF, which I doubt)
 - RoboFont's [Creating designspace files with designSpaceLib](https://robofont.com/documentation/tutorials/creating-designspace-files/#creating-designspace-files-with-designspacelib)
 - fontTools' [Creating a designspace](https://fonttools.readthedocs.io/en/latest/designspaceLib/scripting.html)

 ## A small warning about distribution of this typeface
-Even though the license does specify distribution permission very clearly, I still need to say a few words about this matter.

 When you share this typeface with someone else, or submitting it to a public font collection, please include the link to this repository.

-Lately, I've been seeing a lot of font distributors adding my typeface to their massive collection, some even made their own graphics.
-And I really appreciate that they even acknowledged my work....

-BUT, a lot of them seems to "copy each other", or they just don't know the original repo, so they just share the old files.
-In some of the graphics they made, kerning wasn't even present.

 This typeface had already gone through multiple major updates throughout August, with many addtions like KERNING, ITALICS, WEBFONTS, even STYLISTIC SETS, BUG FIXES, CHARACTER VARIANTS, etc.